DJO3/fibonacci/README.txt

 desired digit in the sequence.
 3) To recursively compute the value of Fibonacci, use f2(n), where n is the desired digit in the sequence.
-4) To determine whether each program returns the same output for n, run equal (n).
+4) To determine whether each program returns the same output for n, run qa(n).

 Notes: